-Who doesn’t want to slim down while STILL eating their favorite things, not counting every single calorie, or taking up permanent residence at the gym?
+Who doesn’t want to slim down or lose weight while STILL eating their favorite things, not counting every single calorie, or taking up permanent residence at the gym?

 Well, great news!
 Experts say that you can still lose weight by making small changes to your daily routine.
 In fact, they say that it’s actually one of the best ways to lose, since you’re more likely to maintain little habit tweaks, as opposed to much larger ones.